 The following 4 things occur after you apply to graduate online:

 1. A degree audit is performed by Enrollment Services to determine if you have any outstanding requirements, such as required courses, transcripts for transfer work, course substitutions, grade changes, petitions, etc.

 - An email will be sent to you when this audit is complete.
-Missing documents will also appear on your To Do list on MyCSULB.
+Missing documents will also appear on your To-Do list on MyCSULB Student Center.
 When you receive this email, be sure to check your Academic Requirements Report on MyCSULB to review any remaining requirements and update your Degree Planner.